Sanglorian/orcus/Orcus Classes and Powers - current.md

 > **Daily** **Attack** **20** (**Standard Action**) ● **Shadow, Teleport**
 > **Near** burst 1, one target
 > **Attack** Dexterity vs AC
 > **Hit** The creature is transported to an extradimensional space and cannot act (save ends).
 On a successful save, it appears in an unoccupied space adjacent to you.
-> *Optional:* The creature takes 2dW + Dexterity modifier damage at the start of each turn it spends in the extradimensional space.
+If you wish, the creature takes 2dW + Dexterity modifier damage at the start of each turn it spends in the extradimensional space.
 > **Miss** The creature is transported to the extradimensional space only till the end of your next turn, and it takes no damage.

 ## Selfless Protector